arkB/AssignTaskWithSCOP/README.md

 |B | 7 | 15 | 12 |
 |C | 25 | 10 | 13 |

+What is the task assignment that minimizes the total cost?

 # Requirement

 * Ubuntu 16.04